-We’ve been able to bake the perfect Keto Tiropita that even the Non-Ketonians love!
-Since both my wife and I are used to tasting baked goodies with Keto friendly flours, we were not the right judges in this case.
+We’ve been able to bake the perfect Keto Tiropita that even the no-Ketonians love!
+Since both my wife and I are used to tasting baked goodies with Keto-friendly flours, we were not the right judges in this case.
 To us, it tastes extremely delicious!
-So, we invited a Non-ketonian friend who actually is considering switching to Keto due to his health issues.
+So, we invited a Non-ketonian friend who is considering switching to Keto due to his health issues.
 But he loves baked goodies!
 A Bakery could be his second home.

 Keto Mediterranean postulate – Patience

 I know, many of my recipes call for enormous patience.
 This is the only way you can make anything outstanding!
 It’s particularly important to implement patience in the Keto baking department.
 The infamous gluten is the main “magic” ingredient that makes all the classical baked goodies so impressive.
 But, trust me, they are impressive for you, not for your body!